-Have you ever met someone who had a doctor’s letter explaining the ways they are disabled, and yet they still got denied for disability?
+Have you ever met someone who had a great doctor’s letter explaining the ways they are disabled, and yet they still got denied for disability?

 Wondering how this can happen?

 They want to see a history.
 They want to see that what the doctor said on this one day is similar to things that have been written over time in your records.

 I’ll just give Social Security all my records.
-Then they can see I have been having problems a long time.
+Then they can see I have been having problems over time.
 Problem solved!